 What Is Your Favorite Cuisine?

-And these cuisines all show various aspects regarding social, economic, cultural, ethnic, and even climate.
+And these cuisines all show various aspects of social, economic, cultural, ethnic, and even climate.
 Finally, please tell me your opinion about these culinary customs, what you like (even not like) and what dishes are the best ones to enjoy there.

 And if you like this post, your likes and shares are highly appreciated.
 Thank you for your support!